 Before voting on this proposal or giving proxies with regard to this matter, stockholders should consider the dilutive effect on the net asset value per outstanding share of common stock of the issuance of shares of the Company's common stock at less than net asset value per share.
 Any sale of common stock at a price below net asset value would result in an immediate dilution to existing common stockholders.
 Since under this proposal shares of the Company's common stock could be issued at a price that is substantially below the net asset value per share, the dilution could be substantial.
-This dilution would include reduction in the net asset value per share as a result of the issuance of shares at a price below the net asset value per share and a proportionately greater decrease in a stockholder's interest in the earnings and assets of the Company and voting interest in the Company than the increase in the assets of the Company resulting from such issuance.
-If this Proposal No. 2 is approved, the Board of Directors of the Company may, consistent with its fiduciary duties, approve the sale of the Company's common stock at any discount to its then-current net asset value per share; however, the Board of Directors will consider the potential dilutive effect of the issuance of shares of common stock at a price below the net asset value per share when considering whether to authorize any such issuance and will act in the best interests of the Company and its stockholders in doing so.
-It should be noted that the maximum number of shares that the Company could issue and sell at a per share price below net asset value per share pursuant to this authority would be limited to 30% of the Company's then-outstanding common stock immediately prior to each such offering.
+This dilution would include reduction in the net asset value per share as a result of the issuance of shares at a price below the net asset value per share and a proportionately greater decrease in a stockholder's interest in the earnings and assets of the Company and voting interest in the Company than the increase in the asset of the Company's common stock at any discount to its then-current net asset value per share; he Board of Directors will consider the potential dilutive effect of the issuance of shares of common stock at a price below the net asset value per share; however, the Board of Directors will consider the potential dilutive effect of the company and its stockholders in doing so.
+It should be noted that the maximum number of shares that the Company could issue and sell at a per share price below net asset value per share pursuant to this authority would be limited to 30% of the Company's then-outstanding common stock mediately prior to each such offering.